 - Ingestor cluster: The ingestor cluster contains components that process your source input data and create the associated indexes.
 The ingestor cluster is automatically deployed when a data ingest is triggered.

-The deployment machine is used to trigger the deployment of the GeoSpock database components using Terraspock, a command-line orchestration tool, to create and configure the required AWS resources.
-This is the first component of the GeoSpock database stack that you should deploy.
+The deployment machine is used to orchestrate the deployment of the other GeoSpock database components, to create and configure the required AWS resources.
+This is the first component of the stack that is deployed.

 The SQL access cluster is an EMR machine cluster that contains the GeoSpock database SQL engine, providing you with optimized SQL functions for analyzing your ingested data.
-This is the last component of the GeoSpock database you deploy.
+This is the last component of the GeoSpock database to be deployed.

 The data persistence resources store the GeoSpock database's metadata and log files, as well as the ingested data.
 This includes resources for:

 These resources are created automatically when you deploy the core services for the GeoSpock database.